joschock/patina/docs/src/rfc/text/0020-remove-atomics.md

 alternatives.

 1. The `tpl_lock.rs` module uses atomic instructions to implement locks for concurrency protection before the eventing subsystem and TPL support are ready.
-This is proposed to be removed in favor of the new locking primitives described in the previous section.
+Instead of using an atomic lock flag, instead use a "bool" protected by the TPL mechanism already in play.
 2. The `patina_internal_collections` module uses atomics to wrap node pointers within the BST and RBT collection implementations.
 These should simply be reworked to remove the atomics, with concurrency issues handled outside the collection type.
-3. The `adv_logger` module uses atomics to share memory with code running outside the patina context (e.g. in the MM context).
-This is a rather unique requirement; since it requires agreement about concurrency with code that is not in Patina and likely not written rust.
-As this is a component and not part of the patina core, atomics will be retained for this unique requirement.
-4. The `patina_debugger` uses atomics for POKE_TEST_MARKER; this can be replaced with a non-atomic volatile marker.
+3. The `patina_debugger` uses atomics for POKE_TEST_MARKER; this can be replaced with a non-atomic volatile marker.
-5. The `event` module uses atomics to track the CURRENT_TPL, SYSTEM_TIME and EVENT_NOTIFIES_IN_PROGRESS global state for the event subsystem.
-This global state can be protected with the new locking primitives described in the previous section.
-6. The `misc_boot_services` module uses atomics for tracking global protocol pointer installation.
-This can be protected with the new locking primitives described in the previous section, or with e.g. `OnceCell` as appropriate.
+4. The `misc_boot_services` module uses atomics for tracking global protocol pointer installation.
+Replace with e.g.
+`OnceCell` as appropriate.
-7. The `memory_attributes_protocol` module uses atomics for tracking the handle and interface for the global memory attribute protocol instance.
-This can be protected with the new locking primitives described in the previous section, or with e.g. `OnceCell` as appropriate.
+5. The `memory_attributes_protocol` module uses atomics for tracking the handle and interface for the global memory attribute protocol instance.
+Replace with e.g. `OnceCell` as appropriate.
-8. The `config_tables` module uses atomics for tracking the global pointer to the Debug Image Info Table and the Memory Attributes Table.
-This can be protected with the new locking primitives described in the previous section, or with e.g. `OnceCell` as appropriate.
+6. The `config_tables` module uses atomics for tracking the global pointer to the Debug Image Info Table and the Memory Attributes Table.
+Replace with e.g. `OnceCell` as appropriate.
-9. The `boot_services` and `runtime_services` modules in the SDK use atomics to store the global pointer to the corresponding services table.
-This can be protected with `tpl_mutex`, or with e.g. `OnceCell` as appropriate.
+7. The `boot_services` and `runtime_services` modules in the SDK use atomics to store the global pointer to the corresponding services table.
+Replace with e.g. `OnceCell` as appropriate.
-10. The `performance` module in the SDK use atomics to store global state (such as image count and configuration).
-This can be protected with the `tpl_mutex` implementation in the sdk or with `OnceCell` as appropriate.

 As part of implementing this RFC, issues will be filed for all of the above items as appropriate to track the work of implementing atomic removal and updating documentation as needed to describe the new primitives and recommended approach